michelin-starred haggis (jayemsey x the u.k.)

 To preface this, no, we didn't actually eat Michelin-starred haggis.
 I'm not even sure such a thing exists.
 It was just something Rekha said that I thought was funny.

 Rekha and I have been talking about traveling together forever, so we finally did it!
-Neither of us had ever visited in the UK before, so this seemed as good an opportunity as any.
+Neither of us had ever visited in the U.K. before, so this seemed as good an opportunity as any.
 We're both equally neurotic, so we booked this trip back in July, and within an hour had a full Google Doc of places we wanted to visit and things we wanted to do.
-You can follow her on Instagram here :).
+You can follow her amazing travel Instagram here :).

 We spent four days in London, two days in Edinburgh, three days in Glasgow, and returned to fly out of London.
 It was amazing.
 Rekha and I still talk wistfully about the scones.

 DAY 1: LONDON

 I leave early morning for the airport with nothing but a small leather backpack to carry around, and a large hiking backpack stuffed with everything I'll need for the next ten days.
 This is truly a milestone because I have never traveled with such little luggage, except for maybe on my mini excursions around Southeast Asia.
 But those were weekend-long trips, and this is a whole week and a half.
 Packing was a test of will and minimalism.
 I am honestly very impressed with myself.
 If I bring anything home, I may have to wear it.

 I take public transport because Lyft and the Chinese cab service I use occasionally have had ridiculously high rates to the airport as of late.
 The downside is that it takes so long, even when you leave super-early.
 I once again consider the frustrating irony of sitting on a train doing absolutely nothing but being stressed all the same, and debate whether or not the $30 difference is worth arriving at the airport only two hours before an international flight.
 To be determined.